Back to use cases

 1

-Select products or variants from Shopify
+Select the products or variants that need coverage

 2